artistxoder/expert-succotash/README.md

 1.  **Install the `DHT sensor library` in Arduino IDE:**
     * Go to `Sketch > Include Library > Manage Libraries...`
     * Search for `DHT sensor library by Adafruit` and install.
+2.  **Install OLED display libraries in Arduino IDE:**
+    * Go to `Sketch > Include Library > Manage Libraries...`
+    * Search for `Adafruit SSD1306` and install it.
+    * Search for `Adafruit GFX Library` and install it (required by SSD1306).
-2. Connect components according to the wiring diagram.
+3. Connect components according to the wiring diagram.
-3. Upload the code from `mq2_dht11.ino` to your Arduino.
+4. Upload the code from `mq2_dht11.ino` to your Arduino.
-4. Open Serial Monitor (9600 baud) to view live data.
+5. Open Serial Monitor (9600 baud) to view live data.

 ## 🖨️ 3D Printable Case

 This project includes a custom 3D printed case designed to house all the components neatly.
-The design is optimized for smaller FDM 3D printers, specifically the **EasyThreed K7 Mini (100x100x100mm build volume)**.
+The design is optimized for smaller FDM 3D printers, specifically the **EasyThreed K7 Mini (100x100x100mm build volume)**, and includes a precise cutout for the OLED display.

 ### **Available Files:**